tposney/midi-qol/README.md

   * No changes are required to any spells/effects for this to work, it keys off the concentration attribute in the spell details.
   * Support for concentration for non-spells.
 Put "Concentration" (or the localised equivalent) in the activation conditions field and using the item will cause concentration to be added to the caster and any active effects applied by the item will be linked to concentration.

-Midi-qol will attempt to use Convenient Effects, then Combat Uiltiy Belt, then an internal concentration effect (in that order) when applying and removing concentration.
+Midi-qol will attempt to use Convenient Effects, then Combat Utility Belt, then an internal concentration effect (in that order) when applying and removing concentration.
 * Convenient Effects: No Additional configuration is required.
 * Combat Utility Belt.
 Since in CUB you need to identify which of the conditions (in condition lab) is the concentration effect (and midi uses that mapping), you need to make sure that the concentration name is set correctly in CUB's concentrator to match the concentration effect in condition lab.
 * For the internal effect no additional configuration is required.

-Recently (Nov 2021) CUB supports it's own system for removing concentration checks on failed saves so the two options midi/CUB are feature equivlaent - just choose the one you prefer.
+Recently (Nov 2021) CUB supports its own system for removing concentration checks on failed saves so the two options midi/CUB are feature equivalent - just choose the one you prefer.

 ## Magic Resistance
 If the target token has the SRD feat "Magic Resistance" or a custom damage resistance trait equal to exactly magic-resistant the auto rolled saving throws against magic effects (item type spell) with be rolled with advantage.
 This is really intended for NPCs with magic resistance to have their auto rolled saving throws made with advantage.